TrinhNgoc/Smart-Brain/README.md

 # Face Recognition Brain
-A face recoginition app in React
+A face recognition app in React